RohannaHasselkus/Graph_Game/README.md

 # GeneLink

-GeneLink is an interactive web-based game designed to test and enhance your understanding of neural network architectures.
-By visually assembling components of various neural networks, players can deepen their comprehension of structures like RNNs, LSTMs, GRUs, and ResNets.
+GeneLink is an interactive web-based game inspired by gene networks, where players explore and connect genes to uncover biological pathways.

 ## How to Play